dotnet/samples/msbuild/custom-task-code-generation/README.md

 AppSettingStronglyTyped.props is imported very early in Microsoft.Common.props, and properties defined later are unavailable to it.
 So, avoid referring to properties that are not yet defined (and will evaluate to empty).

 Directory.Build.targets is imported from Microsoft.Common.targets after importing .targets files from NuGet packages.
 So, it can override properties and targets defined in most of the build logic, or set properties for all your projects regardless of what the individual projects set.
 You can see the [import order](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build#import-order).
-_AppSettingStronglyTyped.props_ includes the task and define some prop with default values:
+_AppSettingStronglyTyped.props_ includes the task and define some property with default values:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>